 The custodian has a fiduciary duty to manage the account on the child’s behalf, which means they must handle it in such a way that it benefits the child.
-They may invest the property, but the end goal must be in the best interests of the beneficiary.
+They may invest in the property, but the end goal must be in the best interests of the beneficiary.

 While UTMA was passed by the federal government, it was left to the states to implement it.
-As such, each state has its own nuances that may influence exactly how an UTMA account works.
+As such, each state has its own nuances that may influence exactly how a UTMA account works.

 UTMA Accounts in Illinois

 In the state of Illinois, the age limitation is 21, which means the account must end before the child reaches that age.
 The age is specified in a will or trust, so you could allow your child or grandchild’s UTMA account to end at the age of 19 or 20 if you so desire.
 Once the account ends, the assets fall under the beneficiary’s control, and they may do with them as they wish.

 A UTMA account can be created in your will by naming the beneficiary and custodian.
 The specific wording is needed in order to make sure your wishes are clear.

 These accounts may also be established by the executor of a will or trustee of a trust, but only if the amount is below $10,000.
 Beyond that amount, the account must be approved by the court.
 This means careful planning is recommended to make sure your estate is disbursed without undue risk of probate.